These settings control the amount, type, and quality of motion blur. Arnold can apply motion blur to cameras, objects, lights, and shaders.

 Deforming objects such as hair or grass require deformation motion blur

 Switch for enabling or disabling camera motion blur (enabled by default).

-Switch for enabling or disabling motion blur on shader parameters (enabled by default).
+Switch for enabling or disabling motion blur on shader parameters (disabled by default).

 The number of sub-steps used for motion blur can be set in the keys attribute within the Motion Blur settings.
 For situations where there is a direct movement, such as translation and rotation with constant speed, two keys are enough.
 However, if the object moves erratically during the exposure interval or performs any other kind of non-linear movement, you will need to increase the number of keys.